North West England - Top 20 Golf Courses 2017

 The North West is the third most populated region in England where more than seven million people live in an area that extends to almost 5,500 square miles.
 There are approximately 275 golf clubs in this zone, so the selection of a regional Top 20 was more challenging than expected.

 Our new North West regional Top 20 features three courses that are currently ranked in our World Top 100, seven that are presently placed in our GB&I table, and twelve that are ranked in our English Top 100.
-The North West is the second strongest golfing region in England (based on the number of nationally ranked courses) behind the South East.
+The North West is the fourth strongest golfing region in England (based on the number of nationally ranked courses) behind the South East, South West and East of England.

 Three royal golf clubs, each inaugurated in the 19th century and all current Open Championship venues, head our North West table.
 Royal Birkdale (#1) is very fresh in the mind following Jordan Spieth’s remarkable victory last month.
 Ernie Els won the Open at Royal Lytham & St Annes (#2) in 2012 and Rory McIlroy prevailed at Royal Liverpool (#3) in 2014.